Fidelity shows how unicorns hurt performance at popular funds

 BOSTON (Reuters) - Fidelity's bets on unicorn companies, the rare private firm or startup that grows in value to at least $1 billion, put a dent in the stellar performance of some of the company's most popular mutual funds during the first half of 2017.

-Fidelity has stepped up disclosure of how pre-IPO companies affect mutual fund performance.
-This week, for example, Boston-based Fidelity Investments showed how content-sharing company Pinterest Inc had an outsize impact on the portfolio performance of its most popular stock fund.
+Fidelity disclosed this week, for example, how content-sharing company Pinterest Inc had an outsize impact on the portfolio performance of Contrafund, its most popular stock fund.
+It was one of the first times a company that had not yet done an initial public offering (IPO) made a Fidelity fund's quarterly list of largest contributors and detractors to benchmark performance, Fidelity spokeswoman Nicole Goodnow said.

 Pre-IPO investments can amplify a fund's relative performance because they are not included in a comparison benchmark index.
 And the valuations attached to them by Fidelity and other mutual fund companies have far outpaced the stock market.